 that is neat and tidy.
 Do not

 clutter it up!
-From now on you'll be able to open
+From now on you shall be able to open

 that one area and see order where once there was chaos.

-Seriously, if you won't need the containers afloat, you
+Seriously, if you will not want the containers afloat, you

-don't need them now.
-And don't worry: it does get easier...
+do not need them now.
+And do not worry: this does get easier...
 Step Two in a

 week or so.

 I'd love to hear of your progress.

 And, are you interested in the the series continuing?